Financial Power of Attorney

 The terms used for a POA can be confusing since they are called types of POAs.
 Basically each POA has four characteristics that determine the purpose of the POA and contribute to the name of the POA; duration, area of authority, scope of authority, and when it begins.

 1. Duration — You can either give temporary (limited) or permanent (durable) authority to any specific agent to act on your behalf.
-Typically the duration will determine the areas and scope of authority of the POA.

 TYPE